Climate change puts Venezuelan amphibians at risk of extinction

 The survival of nearly 20 frog and toad species, which top Venezuela's list of endangered species, may rest on a small group of academics in a Caracas laboratory attempting to recreate the amphibians' natural reproductive conditions.

-Merlo leads Venezuela's first center for the conservation of amphibians, where studies them in hope of boosting the fledgling population.
+Merlo leads Venezuela's first centre for the conservation of amphibians, where studies them in hope of boosting the fledgling population.

 Amphibians in the Venezuelan wild have been increasingly threatened over the last two decades, according to this year's "Red Book of Venezuelan Fauna," published by a group of Venezuela-based scientists.

-There are 15 species of a small frog endemic to Venezuela's mountains that have been hit especially hard, their brilliant colors not seen for some three decades.
+There are 15 species of a small frog endemic to Venezuela's mountains that have been hit especially hard, their brilliant colours not seen for some three decades.

 "They are very sensitive, dependent on the environment and beneficial to humans," Merlo said.